kbrsh/blog/src/moon.md

 TODO: define MVC, difficulties with MVC, and transition into react

-UI programming paradigms are drifting away from object-oriented components and the Model-View-Controller (MVC) model.
+Developers are drifting away from object-oriented components and the Model-View-Controller (MVC) model.
 The current status quo of UI development defines views as a function of state.

 ```
 application(state) = view